 The promise for a big payday was denoted by two clear revenue streams: the gate for attending the live event at the Snake River Canyon in Twin Falls, Idaho, and the gate for attending one of the closed-circuit broadcasts at arenas across the country.
-Dreams of the live event pulling in over 50,000 proud Americans and the broadcast an additional 1.8 million folks had Knievel making a battery of outrageous proclamations to the press, where he upped his potential take to $20 million.
+Dreams of the live event pulling in over 50,000 proud Americans and broadcasting an additional 1.8 million folks had Knievel making a battery of outrageous proclamations to the press, where he upped his potential take to $20 million.
 McMahon Jr.’s role would be to work with Arum and secure all those closed-circuit outlets, and then to trade in his jalopy for a Rolls-Royce and ride out of that Connecticut trailer park, with Linda and baby Shane in tow.

 Evel Knievel and The Snake River Canyon Jump

 The event’s whole founding premise was flawed, but the promoters and stuntman were in too deep to see.
 The hook was, really, to watch a man live or die.
-Add the Hell’s Angels as security men, and the drunken rioting and looting crowd, and it’s a wonder everyone made it out alive on September 8th, 1974, the day of the jump.
+Add the Hell’s Angels as security men and the drunken rioting and looting crowd, and it’s a wonder everyone made it out alive on September 8th, 1974, the day of the jump.